 Our winters are long, and if you are like my family, you are trying to squeeze in as much summer outdoor time as possible: hiking, biking, paddling, golfing, fishing and BBQs at the beach are our activities and not always in that order.

 Hiking the Canadian Rockies can be a mix of weather and temperatures all in one day!
 If you can’t be in the shade between 11:00 and 3:00, try to follow these Four Safe Sun Practices

 1. Rub On The Sunscreen

-Dermatologists recommend using a broad spectrum sunscreen with a sun protection factor (SPF) of at least 30 on any parts of exposed skin and sunscreen should only be used on infants six months and older.
+Dermatologists recommend using a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 on any parts of exposed skin, and you should only use sunscreen on infants six months and older.

-I try to use natural products as much as possible, and when my boys were younger, I tried a lot of the different natural sunscreens that were on the market.
-A few went on well, but the ingredients would separate in the tube, and I had to “kneed” the tube to mix the ingredients before I could apply it.
+I try to use natural products as much as possible, and when my boys were younger, I tried a lot of the different natural sunscreens on the market.
+A few went on well, but the ingredients would separate in the tube, and I had to “kneed” the container to mix the ingredients before I could apply it.
 Others went on white and sticky and stayed that way; some even left a “greasy stain” on our clothing.
-Others went on smooth, but they those had a low SPF factor, and I had to remember to reapply it on a more regular basis.
+Others went on smoothly, but those had a low SPF factor, and I had to remember to reapply it on a more regular basis.